hinaple/hintsys-server/readme.md

 ## Database Diagram

-> You can access to the database dump at `/mysql/dumps/`
+> ℹ️ You can access to the database dump at `/mysql/dumps/`

 ![DataBase Diagram](DBstructure.png)

+> Diagram updated version: **0.0.0**.
+> Please check again with database dump if it's different with the current version.
+I might forget to update it.

 ## Tech Stack